runarmyklebust/loadtest-tools/README.md

 NON-GUI Mode
 --------
 5. Run the ./run_noGUI mode, specifying url-file and number of threads.
-You will probably also have to modify parameters:
+You will probably also have to modify these parameters to suit your needs:
  * "url-loop-count" : how many of the lines in the url files you will run through each loop
  * "thread-loop-count": how many times to run the loop